jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-breach-attack-simulation/index.md

 tags: cybersecurity, security-testing, hacking, red-team, company
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1671457188/blog/what-is-breach-attack-simulation/cover_bas.webp
 alt: Photo by Jeff Lemond on Unsplash
-description: Learn about what breach and attack simulation is, how it works, why we need it for security testing and its benefits for defending against advanced threats.
+description: Learn about what breach and attack simulation is, how it works, its role in security testing, and its benefits for defending against advanced threats.
 keywords: What Is Breach And Attack Simulation, What Is Bas, Breach And Attack Simulation Services, Breach And Attack Simulation Solution, Attack Simulation, Security Testing, Simulated Attack, Ethical Hacking, Pentesting
 author: Jason Chavarría
 writer: jchavarria